 CW-25E found the fishing boat and zoomed in to check whether the people on board had illegal activities.

 During the process, this VTOL drone had a maximum flight speed of 72km/h and a maximum endurance of 4 hours.
-"In the past, we needed to take a boat out to sea for inspection.
-Now using CW-25E drone for surveillance can cover a range of up to 700km (435 miles) and use artificial intelligence (AI) technology to drive their search of fishing vessels," said Emeilin Xie, manager of monitoring control and surveillance at Zhejiang Marine and Fisheries Bureau.
+"The CW-25E surveillance drone covered up to 700 kilometers (435 miles) in 12 hours.
+Using artificial intelligence (AI) technology, this drone can drive our search of fishing vessels," said Emeilin Xie, monitoring control and surveillance manager at Zhejiang Marine and Fisheries Bureau.

 CW-25E found the cargo ship and zoomed in to observe its cargo number.